"" 23 Signs You Grew Up With Ehlers-Danlos Syndrome: 2023 - Health and Fitness Informatics

 Read also How Fetal Alcohol syndrome affects your newborn and pregnancy?

-What are the types of Ehlers-Danlos syndrome?
+Types of Ehlers-Danlos syndrome?

 There are 13 types of EDS (Ehelr-Danlos syndromes), most of which are rare.
 Hypermobile Ehler-Danlos (hEDS) is the most common type.